 And finally, acne can be tied to oily skin because overactive sebaceous glands are regular culprits for acne.
 It’s not as simple as oil leads to acne and dry skin leads to no acne; sebum is like glue and traps dead skin cells, pollutants, and all sorts of impurities in the pores.
 And there is some correlation between oily skin and acneic skin, so when propolis helps to combat oily skin and control sebaceous gland production, that’s a good thing for acne sufferers.

 Let’s say that try as you might, breakouts are still happening.
 Propolis helps so much with the aftermath.
 Because of its healing abilities, it’ll help speed up recovery from scarring and heal your skin.

 This is a generous, lightweight ampoule for those looking for great value.
-It’s 80% propolis—there’s a reason this became an internet sensation in Korea.
+It’s 80 percent propolis—there’s a reason this became an Internet sensation in Korea.
 This ampoule is great for those who are also looking to boost radiance.

 One of Korea’s best-selling sheet masks also unsurprisingly uses propolis as one of its hero ingredients.
 This one is also great and leaves your skin supple without that sticky residue afterward.

-One of Korea’s most established dermatologists also includes a propolis ampoule in its lineup.
-This one is great for those who are also looking for a boost of hydration as well.
+One of Korea’s most established dermatologists also includes a propolis ampoule in the lineup.
+This one is great for those who are also looking for a boost of hydration.